ShayJordan/shay.github.io/_posts/2024-01-05-nineteen-years-of-kuk-sool-in-pictures.md

 {% include gallery id="gallery2" %}

+Thank you very much to my parents, masters, instructors, classmates, and everyone else who has been a part of my Kuk Sool Won journey so far.
+It has been an incredible nineteen years, and I am so excited to find out what the next nineteen hold and whom they are shared with.

 <figure>
 	<a href="/images/KSW-Jon-David.JPG"><img src="/images/KSW-Jon-David.JPG"></a>
 </figure>

-Thank you to my parents, masters, instructors, classmates, and everyone else who has been a part of my Kuk Sool Won journey so far.
-It has been an incredible nineteen years, and I am so excited to find out what the next nineteen hold and whom they are shared with.